wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#apiusagebyapplication">APIUsageByApplication</a>]</td>
 <td>

-Returns a list of each API usage by each application within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Returns usage details of each API by application within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
 Optionally, you can configure the `apiUsageByAppFilter` parameter to further filter the results.